sl5net/Lintalist4Linux/README.md

 ...
 Lintalist is open source and developed in AutoHotkey ..."
 <br><br>

-Tested with LinuxMint Version 20now
+Tested with LinuxMint Version 20
+ :now

 # installation (recommended):
 - LinuxMint (new versions) or maybe other Linux